 The main goal of any cancer screening test is to correctly identify everyone who has cancer (called the sensitivity of the test).
 For example, a sensitivity of 90 percent means 90 percent of people tested who truly have cancer are correctly identified as having cancer.

 When sensitivity is high, the test picks up even the slightest abnormal finding.
-Very few cases are missed, but the test will mistake some healthy people as having cancer when they don’t (called a false positive result).
+Very few cases are missed, but the test will mistake some people as having cancer when they don’t (called a false positive result).